Last Updated on June 24, 2026

 Tuna (Blackfin and Yellowfin)

-Blackfin tuna (5-25 pounds) are more common and closer to shore, often around nearshore rigs.
+Blackfin tuna (5-25 pounds) are more common and closer to shore, often found near offshore rigs.
 Yellowfin tuna are the prize, averaging 30-80 pounds, with fish over 100 pounds possible.
 The Texas record yellowfin is 216.2 pounds, caught in 1998.

 Both species hold around deep-water oil rigs and structures.
 Chunking (chumming with cut bait), trolling, and vertical jigging all produce.
 Tuna are among the strongest fighters pound-for-pound in the Gulf.